Are you looking for the best content marketing examples?

 This type of marketing may be delivered via blogs, newsletters, e-books, forums/discussion boards, videos (businesses are creating more and more webinars), social media channels, and many other platforms.

 In short, content marketing is about creating high-quality content to attract prospects and customers and to convert them into engaged followers who will spread the word about your products and services.

-Content marketing also has several advantages, and can help you increase:
+Content marketing also has several advantages and can help you increase the following:

-- Traffic: You’ll drive traffic from search engines, social media, people following links in email or article sharing sites.
+- Traffic: You’ll drive traffic from search engines, social media, and people following links in email or article-sharing sites.

 - Email Subscribers: If you are writing articles, you will be able to drive people to opt-in on your signup page (this is the best place for them to do that—don’t try and get it out of them elsewhere)

-Now that we know what content marketing is and why it’s so beneficial for your business, let’s look at our 31 content marketing examples.
+Now that we know what content marketing is and why it benefits your business let’s look at our 29 content marketing examples.